gridbugs/ocaml-ecosystem-surprises/index.md

 (data_only_dirs vendor)
 ```

-These files are ignored by default to prevent dune from accidentally copying
+Directories starting with "." and "_" are ignored by default to prevent dune
-`.git` or `_build` into the `_build` directory, but this feels like a case of a
+from accidentally copying `.git` or `_build` into the `_build` directory, but
-tool trying to be helpful by making assumptions that turn into surprising
+this feels like a case of a tool trying to be helpful by making assumptions that
-behaviour when the assumptions don't hold.
-These types of problems tend to be
+turn into surprising behaviour when the assumptions don't hold.
+These types of
-hard to debug as the symptoms of the problem are far removed from the source of
+problems tend to be hard to debug as the symptoms of the problem are far removed
-the problem (cargo couldn't find a dependency because I put its configuration in
+from the source of the problem (cargo couldn't find a dependency because I put
-a directory whose named started with a ".").
-In addition it's often hard to find
+its configuration in a directory whose named started with a ".").
+In addition
-documentation or advice online for this reason.
-It wasn't obvious that this was
+it's often hard to find documentation or advice online for this reason.
+It
-a quirk of `(source_tree ...)` so I didn't know to check its documentation and
+wasn't obvious that this was a quirk of `(source_tree ...)` so I didn't know to
-even if I did, at the time of writing its documentation just says:
+check its documentation and even if I did, at the time of writing its
+documentation just says:

 > (`source_tree <dir>)` depends on all source files in the subtree with root `<dir>`.